siilent95/business-card/README.md

-# Businnes Card with React
+# Business Card with React

 This is a simple solo project (challenge) created with React for the "Learn React for free" scrimba course.